AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads: Architecture and Design

-\nop{To obtain the intensity factors, \textsf{WattsOnAI} leverages data from services like Electricity Maps~\cite{electricity_maps} and WattTime~\cite{Watttime}, using user-provided geographical coordinates (latitude and longitude) to fetch the relevant real-time or regional marginal carbon intensity. }
+\nop{To obtain the intensity factors, \textsf{AIMeter} leverages data from services like Electricity Maps~\cite{electricity_maps} and WattTime~\cite{Watttime}, using user-provided geographical coordinates (latitude and longitude) to fetch the relevant real-time or regional marginal carbon intensity. }

 \nop{The calculated carbon emissions are then included in the final report.}

 Finally, all processed and normalized data, including these carbon estimates, are strictly time-aligned within the data series before being persistently stored in files or a database.